xaraya/core/README.md

 ## Requirements

 - PHP 8.2+ with mbstring, XML and XSL extensions
-- MariaDB 10.x or MySQL 8.x
+- MariaDB 10.x or MySQL 8.x (or SQLite 3.x in tests)
 - composer 2.x for installation

 ## Installation